StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Main results

-Here $C_{\mathbf{H}, \widehat{\mathbf{H}}_m}$ is independent of the parameterization $f$ provided that $\mathbf{H}, \widehat{\mathbf{H}}_m$ are fixed.
-Moreover, the discrete-time version is $G^D_{f}(w) := \left | \frac{\partial \textrm{Loss}}{\partial w} \right | \leq C_{\mathbf{H}, \widehat{\mathbf{H}}_m} \frac{|f'(w)|}{(1-f(w))^2}.$ \end{theorem} Refer to \cref{subsec:stable_parameterization_opt} for the proof of Theorem \ref{thm:stable_parameterization_opt}. \modification{ Here we discuss the feasibility to extend to deeper networks.
-As the reparameterization only change the gradients of state-space models, so the gradient analysis holds for the recurrent weights in complex models which will also be bounded by a parameterization-dependent term in \cref{eq:gradient_bound}.
-Therefore \cref{thm:stable_parameterization_opt} will also be effective for multi-layer networks. } In \cref{table:continuous_discrete_different_stable_parameterization_gradient_norm} we summarize common reparameterization methods and corresponding gradient scale functions.
-Moreover, according to the criterion given in \cref{eq:Good_parameterization}, the ``best'' stable reparameterization should satisfy $G_f(w) \equiv L |w|$ for some constant $L > 0$.
-The equation can be solved into the following form: $f(w) = \frac{1}{a w^2 + b}, a \neq 0, b \in \mathbb{R}$ (proof is given in \cref{sec:ode_solution_best_parameterization}).
-Similarly, the discrete case gives the solution $f(w) = 1-\frac{1}{a w^2 + b}$.
+According to the criterion given in \cref{eq:Good_parameterization}, the ``best'' stable reparameterization should satisfy the following equation for some constant $L > 0$.

+Based on the criterion, a sufficient condition for the above criterion is to find some function $f$ that satisfies the following equation for some real $a, b \in \mathbb{R}$:

+The first equation is achieved by integrating the function $\frac{f'(w)}{f(w)^2}$.
+Therefore the ``best'' parameterization under the assumption of the Lipschitz property of gradient is characterized by the function with two degrees of freedom: By stability requirement $f(w) \leq 0$ for all $w$

+Similarly, the discrete case gives the solution $f(w) = 1-\frac{1}{a w^2 + b}.$ The stability of linear RNN further requires $a > 0$ and $b \geq 0$.
 We choose $a=1, b=0.5$ because this ensures the stability of the hidden state dynamics and stable approximation in \cref{eq:stable_reparameterization}.
-The stability of linear RNN further requires $a > 0$ and $b \geq 0$.
-We plot and compared $\frac{G_f(w)}{|w|}$ of different stable reparameterizations in \cref{fig:grad_norm_stable_parameterization}.
-It can be seen that, compared with linear and exponential reparameterizations, the softplus reparameterization is generally milder in this gradient-over-weight criterion.
-The ``best'' parameterization is optimal in the sense it has a balanced gradient-over-weight ratio across different weights.
+Notice that $\lim_{w \to 0} 1 - \frac{1}{w^2 + 0.5} = -1$ which does not cross the stability boundary $\lambda=-1$.
+It can be seen in \cref{fig:grad_norm_stable_parameterization} that, compared with direct and exponential reparameterizations, the softplus reparameterization is generally milder in this gradient-over-weight criterion.
+The ``best'' parameterization is optimal in the sense it has a bounded gradient-over-weight ratio across different weights $w$ (different eigenvalues $\lambda$).

+\begin{remark} Apart from the reparameterization method, a simple yet effective method is gradient clipping.
+However, clipped gradient is biased there the training effectiveness of the gradient descent might be reduced.
+In contrast, the reparameterization is changing the scale of the gradient descent by introducing pre-conditioning term $\frac{f'(w)}{f(w)^2}$. \end{remark}